 The need to be informed

-Rebecca said that her research found that three-fourths of consumers want to be as informed as possible before making a decision.
-That means they do research, check out brands and see what others are saying about the product.
+Rebecca said her research found that three-fourths of consumers want to be as informed as possible before making a decision.
+That means they research, check out brands and see what others say about the product.

 The difference in loyalty by generation

-There’s a big difference in the generations born pre-online shopping and post-online shopping, Rebecca said.
+Rebecca said there’s a big difference between the generations born pre-online shopping and post-online shopping.

 “For those growing up post-online shopping – the Gen Zs – their brand loyalty is incredibly low in comparison to Boomers and Gen Xers,” Rebecca said.
 “Millennials have adapted to this new way of shopping but are still carrying some old traditions and patterns.”